 Huffington Post tells me that there are 24 things millennials need to get over.
 Usually I’m very defensive when I am being told about myself.
-But today, as part of growing up, I’ll take the high road and admit that there are lots of things that needs changing.
+But today, as part of growing up, I’ll take the high road and admit that there are lots of things that need changing.
 Specifically, within me.

 The Quarter-Life Crisis

-No. 5 says millennials needs to get over the idea of feeling “so old” because we’re not that old.
+No. 5 says millennials need to get over the idea of feeling “so old” because we’re not that old.
 It is true.
 I am feeling old (and overwhelmed about it) because five years ago, I thought that I would need to have my sh*t together by the time I turn 25.
 Well, internet, I’ll be 25 in three months and I am nowhere near where I thought I would be.

 Therefore, this quarter-life crisis can be so hard because there are so many things that I wanted, and felt that I should have by now.
 And since I do not have them, sometimes I feel like a failure.
 Sometimes I feel insecure like I will never get them.
 And other times I get back to reality and tell myself that I should not beat myself up, this is all just a part of the journey.